How To Build A Biofilter OR Life and Trophic Cascades

-Ever wonder why maintaining a fish tank takes so much work while natural ponds, lakes, and streams require zero human intervention while human maintained systems are so much work?
-In short: biology.
-So let’s take a page from nature and establish a biofilter to maintain a clean, clear, biologically rich fish pond.
-Chemical free with little extra work.
-First, let’s look at two ecological principals.
+Ever wonder why maintaining a fish tank takes so much work while natural ponds, lakes, and streams require zero human intervention?
+One word – ecology.
+So let’s take a page from nature and establish a biofilter to maintain a clean, clear, biodiverse pond.
+But let’s first look at two ecological principals.

-Stage 1: Fish You decide to keep fish.
+You decide to keep fish.
 Maybe you’re hungry, maybe you’re looking for companionships.
-In either case you build a pond/aquarium, stock it with fish, and pick up some chow.
+In either case, you build a pond/aquarium, stock it with fish, and pick up some chow.
 You’re careful not to over feed them but every time you do your fishy companions convert most of it into fish poop.

-Stages +6: An interesting way to look at the entire process is to consider that a new organism was added to take advantage of the waste produces in the previous stage.
-In a very real sense, the system moves though a type of succession.
-Not only did each stage bring new life (if there’s a niche, nature will fill it) but it also brought opportunities for new types of organisms (Principle 2: life creates conditions conducive to life).
-In a real sense, the fish are a keystone species that enables a whole host of other organisms to flourish.
+At each stage in the process, a new organism was added to take advantage of the waste produces in the previous stage.
+In a very real sense, the system moves through a type of succession.
+Not only did each stage bring new life (Principle 1: if there’s a niche, nature will fill it) but it also brought opportunities for new types of organisms (Principle 2: life creates conditions conducive to life).
+In our aquapic system the fish are a keystone species that enables a whole host of other organisms to flourish.
 In ecological terms, we call this a trophic cascade.
 If you remove the fish, the entire system would collapse.

 A departure from fish but here’s a fantastic video from George Monbiot (4:34) on how wolves (and the trophic cascades they create) changed the ecology of Yellowstone National Park.

-As for water moment, simply make sure that your bacteria are coming into contact with any ammonia and nitrite.
-Adding a pump to circulate water though a biofilter will ensure adequate contact.
-As a rule of thumb, I like to circulate my entire pond about once and hour.
-Though, this depends on a lot of things; how many fish you have, how much you feed them even how warm the water is.
+Water movement is important to ensure that your bacteria is coming in contact with the ammonia and nitrate it’ll be eating.
+Adding a pump to circulate water through a biofilter will ensure adequate contact.
+As a rule of thumb, I like to circulate my entire pond about once an hour – determine how much water your system holds then pair it with a submersible pump capable or pushing that volume of water per hour.